Probably since the dawn of time, we humans have been seeking out ways to make our existence less difficult, more comfortable, and pain free.

 Style ease is the additional ease the designer has added on top of wearing ease to create a certain silhouette — think a body-conscious dress vs. a tent dress.

-Finally, if a garment has negative ease that means its FGMs are less than the actual BMs.
+And if a garment has negative ease that means its FGMs are less than the actual BMs.
 This is often the case with knits.

 Now, let’s get a grasp on the last type of ease…